danhtrinhdevelopermay/Flaton/replit.md

     - Buttons with light/dark mode colors
     - All text content with proper contrast for both themes
     - CTA section with theme-aware container styling
+- **Explorer Page Enhancement**:
+  - Converted to TikTok-style vertical swipe viewer
+  - Each item now displays in full container with vertical animations
+  - Swipe up/down to navigate (mobile-friendly gestures)
+  - Click buttons or indicators to jump to specific posts
+  - Smooth transitions between items with proper animations

 ## Previous Changes (Dec 24, 2025)